Question

 Leadership

-Excellent for complex initiatives where you managed multiple moving parts and coordinated various teams or resources simultaneously
+Perfect for complex multi-team projects where you managed various moving parts and coordinated timing across different groups

 Leadership